 - Teacher Certification: Valid teaching license.

-For curriculum information, please visit the program listing in the course catalog.
+The program is 15 credits (5 courses) and all of them are offered online.
+For more curriculum information, please visit the program listing in the course catalog.

 If you have any general questions regarding the application process and requirements, please email or call us: